tlubitz/SBtab/README.md

 used to define biochemical network models and the biochemical constants therein.
 The user can also define own table types, adjusting SBtab to other types of data.

-The SBtab specification can be found on the [SBtab homepage](https://www.sbtab.net/sbtab/default/specification.html).
+The SBtab specification can be found on the [SBtab homepage](https://www.sbtab.net/sbtab/default/downloads.html#spec).
+The homepage also provides various information on example files, frequently asked questions, online tools, and tutorials.

+---

 SBtab comes along with software tools which can be employed in 3 different ways:

----

 <ol>
 <li><b>In the online interface</b><br>
   You can use the software tools that come with SBtab in the convenient online interface on https://www.sbtab.net.
 The page is built with the Python web framework web2py.

-If you want to run the web2py application on your own home server, you can download it from this repository's directory SBtab/python/web_version.
+  If you want to run
+  the web2py application on your own home server, you can download it from this repository's directory SBtab/python/web_version.
+Change to this directory to find more information on the usage.
   </li>

 <li><b>As a Python3 package (pip installer)</b><br>